 You can watch the trailer for the documentary and footage of Palin talking about the experience in this video:

-Part One of Michael Palin in North Korea will be on Channel 5 on Thursday September 20 at 9 PM.
+Part One of Michael Palin in North Korea aired on Channel 5 on Thursday, September 20 2019 at 9 PM.